mdtanrikulu/ens-verified/ENSIP.md

 The Issuer Registry provides multiple mechanisms to disable a compromised or misbehaving issuer:

 - **Pausing**: Temporarily prevents the issuer from writing new records.
 Existing records remain on-chain but verifiers SHOULD check issuer status.
+- **Self-deactivation**: Issuers can call `setSelfActive(false)` to immediately deactivate themselves without DAO intervention.
+This serves as an emergency kill switch -- for example, if an issuer detects a key compromise, it can self-deactivate before the DAO responds.
 - **Revocation**: Permanently removes the issuer.
 The `IssuerRevoked` event includes a reason string for audit purposes.
 - **Expiration**: Issuers have a built-in expiration timestamp.
 Expired issuers are treated as inactive.